pyOCD Debugger

 protocol: swd

-To generate the related *.cbuild.yml file for pyOCD run the following CMSIS-Toolbox commands:
+To generate the related *.cbuild-run.yml file for pyOCD run the following CMSIS-Toolbox commands:

 cpackget add Infineon::PSE8xxx_DFP@1.0.1